pranayat/today-i-learned/grpc_errors.md

 - gRPC RPC calls return errors which are compatible with the Status type, defined in the package https://pkg.go.dev/google.golang.org/grpc/status.
-- Status is the error type serialized with proto buffers and sent over the wire.
+- gRPC serializes these errors to the Status type using proto buffers to send them over the wire.
   ```
   type Status struct {
 	s *spb.Status